yujunxian/TECHIN515_Lab4/README.md

 - The enclosure is a **3D-printed wand**.
 - **LED positions** are left open to allow clear visibility of classification feedback.
 - Powered by a **3.7V 1100mAh Li-ion battery**.
-- Final images of the enclosure are included in the **report.pdf** under the *Enclosure Design* section.
+- Final images of the enclosure are included in the ** Lab 4 report.pdf** under the *Enclosure Design* section.